incognite-lab/myGym/README.md

 ## Leaderboard

-Compared to baselines the leaderboard compares overall quality of the proposed algorhitm within the gym tasks.
-The leaderboard score is calculated as a mean success rate of the algorhitm in series of tasks with increasing complexity of robot (3DOF,7DOF,13DOF), environment (no obstacle, static obstacles, barriers) and tasks (reach, push, pinknplace).
-The algorhitm will pass 27 train&test steps to obtain the leaderboard score.
-Be first who will reach 100 points.
+Compared to baselines, the leaderboard compares the overall quality of the proposed algorithm within the gym tasks.
+The leaderboard score is calculated as a mean success rate of the algorithm in series of tasks with increasing complexity of the robot control space (3DOF, 7DOF, 13DOF), the environment (no obstacle, static obstacles, barriers) and the tasks (reach, push, pick and place).
+The algorithm will pass 27 train & test steps to obtain the leaderboard score.
+Be the first who will reach 100 points!

 | Pos. | Algorhitm  | Author | Score | Data |
 |---|---|---|---|---|